ashleycampion/IrisDataSetProject/README.md

 </div>
 <br>

 Now wasn't that just supremely uninteresting.
-I'm afraid these kind of statistics simply don't lend themselves to interesting analysis, although the means and standard deviations are of course important values that will be used in omre deatiled analyses.
+I'm afraid these kind of statistics simply don't lend themselves to interesting analysis, although the means and standard deviations are of course important values that will be performing more detailed analyses such as regression analysis.

 ## Plotting the Dataset